SHolysh/interpolants/modelling/waterbudget/pet.md

 where $k_s$ is the thermal conductivity of the soil, and $\partial T/\partial z$ is the vertical temperature gradient near the surface.

-Lastly, the most sophisticated method not only incorperates atmospheric conditions, but surface conditions aswell that can be parameterized with the model.
+Lastly, the most sophisticated method not only incorporates atmospheric conditions, but surface conditions as well that can be parameterized with the model.
 The Penman-Monteith equation...

 _**TODO**_